Rayruiw/weather-project/README.md

    vue.js,
    flask

- + **usage of software**: This software aids in showcasing timely and accurate weather condition of a certain region / city accroding to the user's prompt.
-All the weather information are based on real time data such as temperature, humidity, visibility, etc. It also provides tips like the suitability of certain outdoor activities.
+ + **usage of software**: This software could be used in climate analysis, which allows tracking and monitoring severe weather conditions.
+Some potential target markets would be meteorological and weather forcasting organizations as well as the aviation industry.
+Both markets require timely and accurate weather data to analyze and generate forcasts, or even addressing alerts and warnings.
+This is vital especially in the aviation industry because airliners rely heavily on these data in order to maintain an efficient and safe flight.

 # Purpose